temporalio/documentation/docs-src/typescript/how-to-skip-time-skip-automatically-in-typescript.md

   - typescript
 ---

-The Test Server starts in "normal" time.
-When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the Test Server is switched to "skipped" time mode until the Workflow completes.
+The test server starts in "normal" time.
+When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the test server is switched to "skipped" time mode until the Workflow completes.
 In "skipped" mode, timers (`sleep()`s and `condition()` timeouts) are fast-forwarded except when Activities are running.

 `workflows.ts`